-Funeral poverty has been ignored by government for too long.
-We’re lobbying central and local government, calling on them to improve how bereaved people on low incomes are supported.
-With the cost of funerals predicted to rise even further above inflation and with more people approaching the end of their lives, all evidence suggests that the problem's set to become a ticking time bomb without action from government, this problem is set to get a lot worse.
+The government has ignored funeral poverty for far too long.
+We’re lobbying central and local government, demanding they improve how bereaved people on low incomes are supported.
+The cost of funerals predicted to rise even further above inflation, and more people are approaching the end of their lives than ever before.
+All evidence suggests that the problem's set to become a ticking time bomb without action from government.

 Different government departments need to work together to make a sustainable impact on rising funeral poverty.
 Right now this isn’t happening.

-Over the last 13 years the value of the Social Fund Funeral Payment, the main source of government support to bereaved people on low incomes, has reduced massively in real terms.
+Over the last 13 years the value of the Social Fund Funeral Payment, the main source of government support to bereaved people on low incomes, has dwindled in real terms.
 The Fund, available to people on qualifying benefits where there are no other means to pay for the funeral, used to cover the full price of a basic funeral.
-It now covers around 37% of the price.
-As a result even successful applicants are left with huge and often unmanageable debts, with the average shortfall standing at £2,355.
+It now covers only 35% of the price.
+Worse still, even successful applicants are left with huge and often unmanageable debts, with the average shortfall standing at £2,355.

-There are lots of ways the Social Fund system could be improved to alleviate distress to bereaved people.
-Applying for the Fund is a lengthy and complex process.
-Many bereaved people miss out on the money they’re entitled to because the form is too confusing.
+There are lots of ways the Social Fund system could be improved to help bereaved people in distress.
+Applying for the Fund is too lengthy and complex a process.
+Many bereaved people miss out on the money they’re entitled to - and need - because the form is too confusing.

 In January 2016, a poll by the Daily Mirror found that 83% of people agree the ‘DWP should provide more money for poor people’s funerals.

-Bereavement benefits (made up of Bereavement Allowance and Widowed Parent’s Allowance) supports people when their husband/wife or civil partner dies.
+Bereavement benefits support people when their spouse or civil partner dies.
 Huge changes came into place in April 2017, making it much worse for new claimants.
 The main group which will be negatively affected is widowed parents with dependent children: the Childhood Bereavement Network estimates that 96% of families will be supported for a shorter period, and at least 75% of whom will be worse off in cash terms.